JTechEng/jtlog/README.md

 - Units: The sensor can return temperature in different unit sizes: Celsius, Fahrenheit, and Kelvin.
 The raw sample data from the sensor is always the same; the arithmetic used to convert between units is handled in the ti2c python module.
 - slope & intercept: Pt-RTD sensors are extremely linear, so raw ADC data is converted with a simple linear equation: y = mx + b.
 Note the values used for m and b are displayed above the status window at the bottom of the screen.
 The values shown initially are determined by simple calculation of gain stages through the TI2C module, and are based on the assumption that there are no offset or gain errors in the amplifier stage, and that all resistors have 0% tolerance.
 This is obviously never true, so the slope/intercept numbers are used to calibrate sensor output.

 The sensor configuration menu allows direct selection of up to eight different sensors, and once in the sensor configuration screen, the _n_ and _p_ keys can be used to switch between sensors.
 The same sensor can be addressed more than once in the list.
 If it's desirable to have one read in °C, °F, and K all at once, set three sensors to the same I2C address, and configure each for the units of interest.
-This creates a lot more I2C traffic though, and it may be neccessary to increase the sample period to give the display windows sufficient time to refresh.
+This creates a lot more I2C traffic though, and it may be necessary to increase the sample period to give the display windows sufficient time to refresh.

 #### Logging Configuration
 **jtlogc** places data in a log file using standard **csv** format, which can be imported into any spreadsheet for further analysis.
 Start time, stop time, sample period, raw converter data, and converted temperature in the requested units (°C/°F/K) are all included in the log.